Did Google's Duplex Testing Break the Law? - Slashdot

 Laws don't matter any more.
 Break 'em or not, if nobody's going to do anything about it, go right ahead.
 I'm getting that directly from the top.

-Probably not confidential under California law (Score:3)
+Probably not confidential under California law (Score:5, Informative)

 California law (penal code 632) requires consent to record a "confidential communication".
 It then defines what a confidential communication is and is not.